Tuition Assistance Program

 Larry and Flo quickly became part of the community, with Larry a member of the Knights of Columbus and Flo a Catholic Daughter.
 Their house often hosted Father Joseph Beaver, Father Robert Nilon and many others.
 Any time there was a fundraiser or capital improvement project — they could be counted on.
 Larry was honored along with other Knights by Archbishop McCarthy in Miami.
 Larry also remained in the Air Force Reserve, and holding the rank of Major.

-In Larry’s will, provisions were made for the formation of the Larry Dion Foundation upon the sale of our family business.
+In Larry’s will, provisions were made for the formation of the Larry Dion Foundation upon the sale of the family business.
 It is the foundation’s proud honor to carry on the legacy of giving to our Catholic parish, and especially The Basilica School.

 The Edie Scholarship